Medical questions & health advice by board certified doctors

-"What causes spots on the tip of one's tongue?
+"What causes spots on the tip of one's tongue?"

 My teenage daughter has little spots on the tip of her tongue, and my wife and I are somewhat concerned.
 Are these spots normal?
 If not, what could be causing them?

 One possibility for the cause of her spots is normal taste buds (fungiform papillae) that have become irritated and inflamed which can appear as red or white spots.
 This is called transient lingual papillitis and is benign and should heal within a few days.
 Red spots can be caused by vitamin deficiencies, geographic tongue (a benign map-like pattern of spots), or scarlet fever.
 Oral lichen planus is characterized by lacy white patches in the mouth.
 Oral thrush is a yeast infection that causes white patches on the tongue that resemble cottage cheese.
 Leukoplakia causes excessive growth of cells which leads to white patches.
 It is not dangerous on its own but can be a precursor to cancer so, as with all other spots that do not resolve, it is very important to have them checked by a dentist or your primary care provider.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.